go-spatial/tegola/README.md

 	min_zoom = 10                            # minimum zoom level to include this layer
 	max_zoom = 18                            # maximum zoom level to include this layer
 ```

+\* more on PostgreSQL SSL mode [here](https://www.postgresql.org/docs/9.2/static/libpq-ssl.html).
+The `postgis` config also supports "ssl_cert" and "ssl_key" options are required, corresponding semantically with "PGSSLKEY" and "PGSSLCERT".
+These options do not check for environment variables automatically.
+See the section [below](#Environment Variables) on injecting environment variables into the config.

 ### Supported PostGIS SQL tokens
 The following tokens are supported in custom SQL queries for the PostGIS data provider: